 In this way, we can be certain that your pup will not inherit any of these life limiting diseases.

 To give you an example: one of the diseases is prcd-PRA (progressive rod cone degeneration – Progressive Retinal Atrophy, often abbreviated to PRA).
 It is a genetically inherited eye disease that leads to blindness by causing cells in the retina at the back of the eye to degenerate and die.
 It is a hereditary disease carried by Labradors, Poodles and at least 28 other dog breeds.

-Through health testing, ALA accredited breeders know each dog's genetic status and responsible breeding can be planned.
+Through health testing, ethical breeders know each dog's genetic status and responsible breeding can be planned.

 Please note though, there are 450+ hereditary diseases affecting dogs and so far the development of screening tests only enables us to test for a limited number of conditions.